Back to Publications

 The yard does not manage payroll, recruitment, truck maintenance, or CRM licenses.
 They simply do what they do best: quote the plans, close the deal, and deliver the lumber.

-And because the model is metro-exclusive, once a yard locks down their territory, their local competitors are completely shut out.
+And because the Outsourced Outside Sales model is metro-exclusive, once a yard locks down their territory, their local competitors are completely shut out.

-Country Lumber, an independent building materials dealer in Metro Vancouver, was the pioneer client for this framework.
-They have been running this outsourced sales system for over 2.5 years.
+Country Lumber, an independent building materials dealer in Metro Vancouver, was the pioneer client I built this engine for.
+They have been running this Outsourced Outside Sales system for over 2.5 years.

 The results?